asr319/ScoutOS/README.md

 The backend now exposes an AI API at `/api/ai/prompt`.
 Each request persists the prompt and generated response in a local SQLite database so the agent can recall prior interactions.

+There are also endpoints for storing long-lived notes.
+POST JSON `{ "topic": "label", "content": "text", "summary": "optional" }` to `/api/memory` to persist a memory entry.
+Retrieve all entries for a topic via `GET /api/memory/{topic}`.

 ## Backend configuration

 Set a strong `SECRET_KEY` environment variable before starting the backend.
 If this variable isn't defined, the app defaults to a testing key which should not be used in production.